ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/parallels-services-long-delay.md

 At this point it is hard to find any other service that would work in the same way we do.

-There are many that have paths with journies that require payment up front, but these all follow the pattern of a service or product being given to you after a set amount of time controlled by the service, not the customer.
+There are many that have paths with journeys that require payment up front, but these all follow the pattern of a service or product being given to you after a set amount of time controlled by the service, not the customer.

 We should continue to look for other services or products and update this article accordingly if we do.